patpir/miditf/README.md

 # MIDITF

-Apply transformations to and print visualizations of MIDI files.
+Framework to apply transformations to and print visualizations of MIDI files.

 ## Features